kvutien/Tutorial-ipfs-dapp/TUTO-1.md

-# Tutorial Full Stack "_hello World_" - Part 1
+# Tutorial Full Stack "_hello World_" - Part 1: smart contract
 ## Why this tutorial?
 The github of IPFS in JavaScript is quite daunting for a beginner: https://github.com/ipfs/js-ipfs.git.
-The same holds for the Ethereum and Infura explanations.
+The same holds for the Ethereum and Infura explanations in their respective docs.
 A benediction for the geeks, but quite a steep move for the newcomers.

 This tutorial is a kind of "_Hello World_" that covers a Full Stack blockchain and IPFS workflow, including deployment in production.
 After you have completed it, you'd have deployed a blockchain smart contract on a public testnet, stored a file on IPFS using a web app that is publicly hosted.
 It is more ambitious than the usual tutorials that end up with a demo that only stays on your local computer.